 Plasma One vs Tria

 Both built for users with stablecoins, both non-custodial.
-Plasma One is stablecoin-purist with 3% flat cashback; Tria spans 1,000+ assets across 200+ chains with up to 6% on paid tiers.
+Plasma One is stablecoin-purist with tiered cashback up to 4%; Tria spans 1,000+ assets across 200+ chains with up to 6% on paid tiers.

 Quick verdict

-Plasma One is the simpler choice for stablecoin holders — one chain, one token type, 3% cashback, no annual fee.
+Plasma One is the simpler choice for stablecoin holders — one chain, one token type, tiered cashback up to 4%, with a free Lite tier.
 Tria is a power-user product — it routes across 200+ chains so you can spend any asset directly, and its premium tiers earn higher cashback, but you pay an annual fee and the cashback vests over months.

 Side-by-side